-This electric surfboard comes from a Chinese manufacturer that has been known for making products like jet skis and of course, electric surfboards.
+This electric surfboard comes from a Chinese manufacturer known for making products like jet skis and, of course, electric surfboards.
 It is made from quality fiberglass material and can be purchased in different color variants.
-One of the most striking features is that it resembles a jet ski over an actual surfboard in design.
+One of the most striking features is that it resembles a jet ski over an actual surfboard.
 It has a four-stroke engine that works on gasoline.

 - Weight: 60 kg

 - Top speed: 40 km/h

 - Battery life span: Gasoline-powered

 |Maximum load capacity of the board is 120 kg so, great for everyone||Weight of the electric surfboard is a bit heavy and makes it difficult to carry|